-In 2014, The Jackson Laboratory in October 2014 opened a $135 million state-of-the-art genomics research center on the campus of the University of Connecticut Health Center in Farmington, Conn.
+In 2014, The Jackson Laboratory opened a state-of-the-art genomics research center on the campus of the University of Connecticut Health Center in Farmington, Conn.
 The mission at The Jackson Laboratory for Genomic Medicine is to discover the complex causes of disease and develop diagnostics and therapeutics, to empower the global medical community and Connecticut’s growing bioscience industry.

-Within the next few years, 300 biomedical researchers, technicians and support staff will work at JAX Genomic Medicine, and employment will eventually grow to 600.
-Discoveries there will not only advance personalized medicine but will create new jobs and businesses to grow Connecticut’s bioscience industry.
+Within the next few years discoveries there will not only advance personalized medicine, but will continue to grow Connecticut’s bioscience industry.